SenseNet/sncom-resources/_docs/admin-ui/dashboard.md

 ## Markdown widget

-This widget type has only a `content` field in it's settings that is a _markdown content_, the widget will simply display it.
+This widget type has only a `content` field in its settings that is a _markdown content_, the widget will simply display it.
 You can also use HTML syntax in markdown.

 ## Query widget